YemsAla/netball-fanatic/README.md

 - Header & footer navigation used on all pages across the site.
 - Navigation toggle button (hamburger) on narrow devices.
 - Social media link for further engagement.

+### Post MVP Features

+- Events Section: A dedicated section or page where upcoming netball events and activities are listed.
+- Regular Updates: Frequent updates on the homepage or a news section to inform visitors about the latest events and news related to netball.
+- Calendar Integration: An integrated calendar or schedule displaying upcoming events, ensuring users can easily see what's next.
+- Engagement Features: Interactive elements like comment sections or forums where frequent visitors can discuss and suggest new content.
+- Community Involvement: Encouraging user-generated content and highlighting visitor contributions on the site, making frequent visitors feel their input is valued and implemented.

 ## User Experience